Good and bad about 3 months in the jungle in Costa Rica

 - shaving every 2 days was not necessary, even though more comfortable – I saw many women not shaving their legs/armpits in the jungle at all

-- I learn to take showers in the nature when standing in the dirt and letting mosquitoes suck my fresh blood when trying to get rid of the sand in my butt
+- I learned to take showers in the nature when standing in the dirt and letting mosquitoes suck my fresh blood when trying to get rid of the sand in my butt

 - going with the flow and not planning much was less stressful